ddelsizov/terminal-edno/README.md

 ## Running the Terminal Emulator

-After building, you can run the terminal emulator using:
+You can run the terminal emulator using:

 ```
 zig build run
 ```

-Or, you can find the executable in the `zig-out/bin` directory and run it directly:
+Or, you can find the executable in the `zig-out/bin`, if you have ran `zig build` and run it directly:

 ```
 ./zig-out/bin/terminal-edno